afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 **Introduction**: This document presents learning activities for Python 06.
 In Python 06, you will learn dictionaries to collect keys and coresponding values.
 Moreover, you will learn more features of functions.

+**Note:** Exercises of this learning path should be done using:

+1. IDE: Using **BRef-01: Chapter 19, Section: Integrated Development Environment** PyCharm can be installed in your local machine.

 ## Materials:

 The activities are designed based on these following references: